TUTOR: Parameter passing

 Notice that the formal parameters listed in the argument list to the unit command are simply the defined names for statically allocated global variables.
 The semantics of parameter passing was given as being equivalent to assignment at the time of the control transfer to the destination unit, and if actual parameters were omitted, as in the second do command above, the effect was to leave the prior values of the corresponding formal parameters unchanged.

 Local variables

 Local variables were added to TUTOR some time around 1980.
 Lesson authors wishing to use local variables were required to use the lvars command to declare the size of the buffer used for local variables, up to 128 words.
-Having done so, a unit using local variables could begin as follows (from Page C2 of Summary of TUTOR Commands and System Variables, Avner, 1981):
+Having done so, a unit using local variables could begin as follows: